-When similar products come from different countries, there are three options.
-The first option is to submit separate Certificates of Origin for each country.
-The second option is to submit the information in the same Certificate of Origin, indicating the quantity of the product that is brought from each country.
-The third, the Certificate of Origin be issued by competent authority that the product originated.
+When similar products come from different countries, there are two options.
+The first option is to submit separate Certificates of Origin issued by the competent authority of each country that the product originated from.
+Or, the second option is to submit the information in the same Certificate of Origin, indicating the product, quantity, and the name of the establishment where the product originated from as well.